Our Board & Staff

 Dahlia Stender is the Department Supervisor and Chief Juvenile Probation Officer for Washington County Juvenile Probation in Weiser, Idaho.
 Dahlia has been employed with Washington County since 1998.
 She has been an active member of the Idaho Assoc. of Juvenile Justice Administrators and Idaho Juvenile Justice Association, where she has held various leadership roles over the years.
 She was recognized in 2011 as the District 3 Administrator of the Year and she was the recipient of the District 3 Commitment to Service Award in 2018 for IJJA.
 She is currently the Chair of the District 3 Juvenile Justice Council and a member of the Idaho Juvenile Justice Commission and the Idaho Council for Interstate Juvenile Supervision.
 Dahlia is married to Brian Stender and together they enjoy spending time with their three children, daughter-in-law and grandchild.

-Robin Allen – Region IV, Boise
+Sherry Iverson – Region IV, Boise

 Jill Andrus – Region V, Jerome